vassa33/alu-machine_learning/transfer_learning/README.md

 ## Evaluation Metrics

-We used the following metrics to assess model performance:
+I used the following metrics to assess model performance:

 1. Accuracy: Overall correctness of the model
 2. Loss: Cross-entropy loss to measure prediction certainty